-If the OSDE-SES finds that an LEA has failed to comply with MOE requirements, the SEA will find the LEA in noncompliance and issue a citation for failure to meet MOE.
+If the OSDE-SES finds that an LEA has failed to comply with MOE requirements, the SEA will issue a citation for failure to meet MOE.
+The LEA will incur a penalty in the amount differentiated between the 2 consecutive years of comparison or the amount of their total IDEA grant allocation, whichever is less.
+The determined penalty amount will then be withheld from the LEAs next fiscal year State Aid funding.